Chelsoconn/225/225_study_guide.md

 invokeAsFunc()  //Window
 ```

 Here we can see that the implicit method execution context can differ depending on if an arrow function is used.
-An arrow function doesn't bind their own `this` and will inherit it from the parent scope (lexical scoping).
+An arrow function doesn't bind their own `this` and will inherit it from the parent scope.
 So for `anArrowInsideAMeth`, because the arrow function was defined within a parent function that bound `this` to the calling object, the execution context was inherited and is bound to the object.
-On the other hand, `anArrowFunction` 's parent scope is the global scope, which will bind `this` to the `Window` object in the browser.
+On the other hand, `anArrowFunction` 's  will bind `this` to the `Window` object in the browser.
 Finally `justSomeNormalMethod` will have an implicit execution context set as the object.
 One caveat is when we assign the method to a variable and invoke it as a function.
 As we can see when we invoke `invokeAsFunc` the execution context is set to `Window`, concreting the concept that execution context is set upon invocation, not definition.